RGSchuster/Standard-Eule/README.md

 This was inspired by nayuki who has complete solutions to the Euler Project in java and partial solutions in python, Haskell, and mathematica.
 His project can be found here: https://github.com/nayuki/Project-Euler-solutions.
 I check all of my final answers with his.

-The projects can be found here: https://projecteuler.net/archives
+The Euler Project can be found here: https://projecteuler.net/archives